Metrophobe/rust-primer/readme.md

 ## What is covered in this example

-- fixed string, string with specific capacity, mutable string declaration and assignment
-- string manipulation (common functions)
-- basic iteration (for ... in)
-- assert method (eq! and ne!)
+- tuples
+- common uses
+- limitations

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)